CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

 The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActons team members.
-The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan/>.
+The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan>.

 #### c

 ##### CivicActions

 The Information System Contingency Plan (ISCP) is closely integrated with the Incident Response Plan (IRP).
-Coordination is the responsibility of the ISCP Director and CivicActions Operations.
+Coordination is the responsibility of the ISCP Director and CivicActions Operations staff.

 #### d

 ##### CivicActions

-The ISCP Director and CivicActions Security are responsible to review the ISCP annually and when a change to the system occurs.
+The ISCP Director and CivicActions' Security Office are responsible to review the ISCP annually and when a change to the system occurs.

 #### e

 ##### CivicActions

-CivicActions Operations and ISCP Director are required to update the ISCP to address changes to the organization, information system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing.
+CivicActions Operations staff and ISCP Director are required to update the ISCP to address changes to the organization, information system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing.

 #### f

 ##### CivicActions

-The ISCP requires that changes to the plan be communicated to those on the Incident Response / Contingency Plan Contact List.
+The ISCP requires that changes to the plan be communicated to those on the Incident Response/Contingency Plan Contact List.

 #### g

 ##### CivicActions

 The ISCP is available on CivicActions Github repository.
 This repository provides the configuration management capabilities for the ISCP to be protected from unauthorized disclosure and modification.

 ### CP-3: Contingency Training